-The state of New Mexico has received a temporary extension to the REAL ID Act through October 10th, 2016.
+According to information published by the Department of Homeland Security on 30 January 2017, the State of New Mexico is now compliant with the Real ID Act.
 As a result, a New Mexico driver’s license will be accepted as a form of identification to enter White Sands Missile Range, subject to normal background check procedures.

-Real ID restrictions still apply to the following states: Illinois, Minnesota, Missouri, Washington State and the American Samoa.
+Real ID restrictions still apply to the following states: Minnesota, Missouri, Washington, Montana, and Maine.

 The following forms of identification meet minimum REAL ID Act standards for DOD installation access, but must be current.
 This list is not, nor is it intended to be all inclusive:

 DOD-issued Common Access Card (CAC) – Military Identification Card- Active duty, Retired, Reserve, National Guard or dependent